~ a short story

 Aze boosted back to the cabin of their cruiser while Jax gathered the crystals and two samples of the blasted engine fragments in a subquantian holder tank on their cruiser’s flank.

-“We should proceed in our pursuit,” returned Aze with a nod.
+“We should proceed in our pursuit,” said Aze.
 Finishing up his own procedure, Jax drifted back on his umbilical to get inside the cab, where his suit could uninstall from his person.
 Aze spoke to him matter-of-factly,

-“You don’t have to go out there, you know.
+“You don’t have to go out there.
 It’s an undue risk.”

 Jax scoffed at him, giving the bot a side-eye while the stormsteel shell of his suit disassembled around him within the cruiser’s now airlocked enclosure.